Jeantes

 Jeantes ([ʒɑ̃t]) is a commune in the Aisne department in Hauts-de-France in northern France.

 History

 It has been concluded that the area was occupied during the Gallic and Gallo-Roman times due to remains found nearby.
 The names "Jantha" or "Janta-Curtis" were used during the 12th century.
-In the 17th century, under the lordship of the Clairfontaine Abbey, the village (at the time named "Jeante-la-Ville") belonged to the Counts of Apremont until the French Revelution.
+In the 17th century, under the lordship of the Clairfontaine Abbey, the village (at the time named "Jeante-la-Ville") belonged to the Counts of Apremont until the French Revolution.

 Population

 Places

 The village contains the Church of St. Martin, a fortified church that has been classified as a Monument Historique since 1987.
 The church is visited by many tourists, but particularly Dutch people.